 Motives & Habits of golf tourists

-- Golf has become a strategic tool to modify seasonal visitation and to extend the tourism season for golf lovers.
+- Golf has become a strategic tool of governments in many emerging key markets to give them a competitive edge – aiming to modify seasonal visitation and extend the tourism season for golf lovers.

-- Golfers want more activities where they can create lifelong memories away from the fairways.
+- Golfers increasingly want more activities where they can create lifelong memories away from the fairways.

 - Hotels are the most preferred accommodation for most golf tourists.

-- From the 60 million golfers worldwide, nearly half travel worldwide with the motivation of playing golf while on holiday.
+- Out of the 60 million golfers worldwide, nearly half travel worldwide with the motivation of playing golf while on holiday.

-- More Baby Boomers want to travel with their non-golf playing spouses and younger golfers who want a more varied overall travel experience.
+- More Baby Boomers want to travel with their non-golf playing spouses and younger golfers, meaning they look for a more varied overall travel experience.

 - Approximately 56 million people play golf worldwide with 26.7 million of these residing in the United States, 5.5 million in Europe, 5 million in Canada, 14 million in Japan, and 3.8 million in the United Kingdom.